San Francisco Composite

 WE'RE PART OF A NATIONAL MOVEMENT WITH more than ten-thousand HIGH SCHOOL RIDERS NATION-WIDE.

-SF Comp participates in the Southern Conference of the NorCal League.
+SF Comp participates in the Central/East Bay Region of the NorCal League.
 The NorCal League (www.norcalmtb.org) is a part of a national organization called NICA (www.nationalmtb.org), whose mission is to help teens build strong body, mind, and character through interscholastic cycling programs that primarily focus on cross country mountain bike racing.

-In the Southern Conference, SF Comp competes against teams from SF/Berkeley to as far south as Fresno.
-At the end of the season we race with all teams in the NorCal League at the “States” race in May.
+In the Central/East Bay Region, SF Comp competes against teams from SF/Berkeley to as far south as Fresno.
+At the end of the season we race with all teams in the NorCal League at the “Championship” race in May.

 IMG_5939.JPG